-- Start the ExpressCluster WebManager by using a browser. http:// Management IP address for the management group: port number (default value 29003)/ - 2.
+- Start the ExpressCluster WebManager by using a browser. http://Actual IP address of the server to which Express Cluster was installed: port number (default value 29003)/ - 2.
 Click Settings in the title bar of the WebManager to start the Builder. - 3.
 Modify the configuration data after the current cluster configuration data is displayed. - 4.
 Upload the modified configuration data.
 Depending on the data modified, it may become necessary to suspend or stop the cluster and/or to restart by shutting down the cluster.
 In such a case, uploading is cancelled once and the required operation is displayed.
 Follow the displayed message and do as instructed to perform upload again.